 - Credit arrangements

 Various retail sectors like eCommerce, Travelling and Booking, and others can provide an opportunity to open a loan by using a special BaaS API.
-Formalizing a credit online saves time and helps to avoid paper routine.
+Formalizing a credit online saves time and helps to avoid paper routines.

 - Enhanced customer experience

 Different companies can integrate their services into one and provide their clients with a smooth customer experience.
 Besides that, such service blending helps banks to grow their customer bases by providing BaaS services to companies from various niches.

 Some FinTech companies can provide personalized banking services like spendings accounting or even start their own online-only banks which can offer all the services a customer can receive in a brick-and-mortar facility.

 The History of BaaS

 The banking and finance sector digitization has always been going slow.
 This is mainly caused by sensitive data security issues.
 Nevertheless, with the development of digital technologies and cyber security strengthening, banks and financial institutions started adapting them first for improving their inner workflows and calculations and later to provide a better customer experience.